ABOUT ME

 Who is Chris Krantz?

 Dog training is my passion and I truly love my work.
 They are the focus of a lifelong career.
 Even as a teenager, neighbors, friends, and family would bring me their dogs to train.
-As a young kid without having received formal training from a more experienced trainer, I relied heavily upon creativity and passion to develop my work.
+As a young kid without formal training, I relied heavily upon creativity and passion to develop my work.

 Later in life I had the opportunity to work directly with dogs in a professional capacity.
 I worked as a vet tech, an assessment trainer, and had the privilege of working beneath several talented professional trainers.
-For years I groomed dogs out of my basement and in 2006 I was given a fantastic opportunity to work with a nationally accredited dog training company.
-I traveled to Arizona to apprentice, but when it came time to sign a contract I was hesitant.
-If I signed that contract, my freedom to expand my knowledge into different venues would be severely limited.
-The company had elevated their philosophy over the needs of the dogs and their owners.
+For years I groomed dogs out of my basement and in 2006 I was given a fantastic opportunity to work with a nationally accredited dog training company and apprenticed with them in Arizona.

 My Training Philosophy